ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-kustomize.md

 ```

 In the default setup on the Kustomize homepage, the bases are always local folders.
-However, a really useful feature is referencing remote locations, including git repositories, as bases to be used in an overlay.
+However, a really useful feature is referencing remote locations, including Git repositories, as bases to be used in an overlay.
-The git endpoints need to be specified as described in the [hashicorp/go-getter URL format](https://github.com/hashicorp/go-getter#url-format).
+The Git endpoints need to be specified as described in the [hashicorp/go-getter URL format](https://github.com/hashicorp/go-getter#url-format{:target="_blank" rel="noopener noreferrer"}.
-Important to note here is that when using the git references, the machine that is executing kustomize build needs have a valid git configuration to access the referenced repositories.
+Important to note here is that when using the Git references, the machine that is executing Kustomize builds needs have a valid Git configuration to access the referenced repositories.
-As the kustomization file is checked into version control, adding credentials into the link is not recommended.
+As the kustomization file is checked into version control, adding credentials into the link is considered a bad practice.
 Kustomize supports referencing multiple bases, which again allows for a lot of flexibility.
 The references work recursively, so multiple levels of manifests are supported.
-At the time of writing, diamond composition is not possible but [being worked on](https://github.com/kubernetes-sigs/kustomize/issues/1251).
+At the time of writing, diamond composition is not possible but [being worked on](https://github.com/kubernetes-sigs/kustomize/issues/1251{:target="_blank" rel="noopener noreferrer"}.

 The way Kustomize builds a set of manifests is the following: